creme332/art98/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)
 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)

 A real-time collaborative pixel art creation website built with MERN stack.
 This project was inspired by [`r/place`](https://en.wikipedia.org/wiki/R/place).
+Check out my [blog post](https://creme332.github.io/creamy-notes/posts/art98) to learn more about this project.

 ![GIF of website](screenshots/art98.gif)

 [Live Preview ▶](https://art98.vercel.app)

 [View screenshots 📷](screenshots)

+> 🔴 **Note**: art98 uses cookies to make requests to the server.
+If cookies are disabled on your browser or if you are using an incognito tab, you will not be able to login.

 > 🟡 **Note**: Actions such login and registering will take a few seconds to complete initially because the server spins down with inactivity and needs to spin back up after the first request.
 This is because the backend is hosted on a free instance type on Render.